makinacorpus/makina-states/doc/usage_docker/build_docker.rst

     MS_IMAGE_CANDIDATE
         Which is the tag of the Image to commit if the build is sucessful

-You can feed the image with preconfigured pillars by mounting additional volumes for:
+You can feed the image with preconfigured pillars & project trees by mounting additional volumes for:

     - **/srv/pillar**
     - **/srv/mastersalt-pillar**